 FACT: Dolphins use mimicry as a learning tool especially when they are young.

 TOMBI is the oldest in the female group and her birthday is 23 May 1993.
 She is a perfectionist and likes to put extra effort into her training sessions.

 FACT: Dolphins are known to work together as a team to herd and catch fish such as sardines.

 KHANYA is a granddaughter at uShaka Sea World as her mother and father were both born here.
 Khanya loves solo attention and is always interested in what the trainers are doing, even when they are scrubbing the pools or eating their lunch.
-There is only a two-month age gap between Tombi and Khanya and they are almost inseparable since they grew up learning together.
+Tombi and Khanya are inseparable.

 AFFRIKA is the only pure-bred female Atlantic Ocean bottlenose dolphin.
 A marking that is specific to this sub-species is the dark stripe down her back.
 She loves her toys and doesn’t like to share them.

 FACT: Dolphins have been seen in the wild playing with objects like long pieces of kelp and taking sponge from the reef to forage for fish hidden under the sand.